alipsilv/javascript-frontend-coding-challenge/SOLUTION.md

     I worked with a select instead of an ul, the dropdown supports by default  keyboard shortcuts to navigation.

 4) I implemented event captors for keyup and click.

+I spent the 4 hours working on the solution.
+If I had more time I would make improvements in the api.js and autocomplete.js to make those more generic, and I would apply bootstrap in the interface.